pac4j/pac4j/documentation/docs/clients/openid-connect-federation.md

 Since v6.4.0, pac4j supports the [OpenID Connect Federation v1.0](https://openid.net/specs/openid-federation-1_0.html).
 It has been tested with Connect2id v19.8.

-The OIDC client is considered to have the federation enabled if the property `federation.targetIssuer` is not blank.
+The OIDC client is considered to have the federation enabled if the property `federation.targetOp` is not blank.

 ## 1) Federation endpoint